skillrary/AWS-Certified-SysOps-Administrator-Associate/Daily Lab Exercise for BapeiBatch1.md

 Clear all the instances, snapshots, AMI created from Exercise1 and Exercise2

-## Exercise3: Create an encrypted Volume and create a snapshot either encrypted or unencrypted with a custom key
+## Exercise 3: Create an encrypted Volume and create a snapshot either encrypted or unencrypted with a custom key

    1. Create a new encrypted volume with a custom key, you will have to go to KMS Service to create a new key
    2. Once the volument is created, create a new snapsnot